Africa Rural Connect: 2010

-The newest ARC competition launched on March 15, 2010 and will close on November 15, 2010.
-This time there will be four two-month-long rounds in the contest.
-The top 10 ideas in each round will become Round Winners.
-The judges will select the 2 best ideas based on how well the plans meet the selection criteria.
-These 2 winners will receive $1,000 each towards implementation.
-At the end of the fourth and final round, the competition will close and the panel of judges will select one Grand Prize Winner from all of the ideas posted on the site during the four rounds.
-This Grand Prize Winner will be selected by merit-based criteria and will receive $12,000 towards the implementation of the idea.
-We will announce the Grand Prize Winner in early December.
+The newest ARC competition launched on March 15, 2010 and closed on November 15, 2010.
+This time there was four two-month-long rounds in the contest.
+The top 10 ideas in each round became Round Winners.
+The judges select the 2 best ideas based on how well the plans meet the selection criteria.
+These 2 winners receive $1,000 each towards implementation.
+At the end of the fourth and final round, the competition closed and the panel of judges selects one Grand Prize Winner from all of the ideas posted on the site during the four rounds.
+This Grand Prize Winner was selected by merit-based criteria and received $12,000 towards the implementation of the idea.The Grand Prize Winner was announced in early December.

-The First Round will run from March 15- May 15.
+The First Round ran from March 15- May 15.

-The Second Round will run from May 15- July 15.
+The Second Round ran from May 15- July 15.

-The Third Round will run from July 15- September 15.
+The Third Round ran from July 15- September 15.

-Fourth Round will run from September 15- November 15.
+Fourth Round ran from September 15- November 15.

 The 2010 Grand Prize winner was announced on December 28, 2010.
 The $12,000 prize went to a Ugandan Innovator, co-founder and Executive Director of Toro Development Network (ToroDev), Johnstone Baguma Kumaraki.
 The winner is also partners at Business Incubation Initiative, Uganda.

+Judges

 2009

-Four judges will select the final Grand Prize Winner in December 2009:
+Four judges selected the final Grand Prize Winner in December 2009: